Envirometrix/PredictiveSoilMapping/main.md

 ### PTF for correlating classification systems

-In the second example we use ISRIC WISE to to build a correlation function to translate soil classes from one classification system to the other.
+In the second example we use ISRIC WISE data set to build a correlation function to translate soil classes from one classification system to the other.
 The training data can be loaded from:

 ```r